DeALOG: Decentralized Multi-Agents Log-Mediated Reasoning Framework: Agent Prompts (Verbatim)

 \paragraph{TableAgent Prompt.} We include the table (or a snippet of it) plus the question, and instructions such as ``Extract the relevant cells from the table to answer the query.
 If calculations are needed, do them.
 Provide the result in one sentence with reference.''
 We give an example in the prompt (``Question: ...; Table: ...; Response: TableAgent: ...'').
 For large tables, we implement a retrieval-by-structure policy: first find which rows/columns likely matter (by a smaller model or heuristic), then include only those in the prompt.

-\paragraph{ContextAgent Prompt.} We provide the question and retrieved text (e.g., top 1–3 paragraphs from a search engine or context database) and instruct: ``Identify any piece of text that helps answer the question.
+\paragraph{ContextAgent Prompt.} We provide the question and retrieved text (e.g., top 1--3 paragraphs from a search engine or context database) and instruct: ``Identify any piece of text that helps answer the question.
 Quote it or paraphrase concisely.''
-We also emphasize: ``Only log something if you are confident it’s relevant.''
+We also emphasize: ``Only log something if you are confident it's relevant.''
 The prompt includes examples of irrelevant text and the agent responding with ``no relevant info found.''

-\paragraph{VisualAgent Prompt.} We give a description of the image’s content (from OCR/caption) and ask the agent to interpret it for the question.
+\paragraph{VisualAgent Prompt.} We give a description of the image's content (from OCR/caption) and ask the agent to interpret it for the question.
 Since OCR/caption is done externally, the VisualAgent formats the OCR/caption into a statement consumable by other agents.
-(In future work, one could integrate a Visual QA model.)
+(We prototype re-verifying flagged \textsc{Visual} entries against the original image with a VLM in App.~\ref{app:vlm_verifier}; integrating a Visual QA model directly into the VisualAgent's reading is follow-up work.)

-\paragraph{SummarizingAgent Prompt.} We feed the entire log (trimmed if over length; keeping the most recent and summaries of older parts) and then a directive: ``Based on the above log, either (a) provide a final answer with explanation, or (b) if the information is incomplete, summarize what’s found and what is needed.''
+\paragraph{SummarizingAgent Prompt.} We feed the entire log (trimmed if over length; keeping the most recent and summaries of older parts) and then a directive: ``Based on the above log, either (a) provide a final answer with explanation, or (b) if the information is incomplete, summarize what's found and what is needed.''
 We append: ``If final answer, start with `Therefore' or `In conclusion'.''
-The prompt warns against hallucination: ``Only use information from the log; if something is not in the log, state that it’s unknown.''
+The prompt warns against hallucination: ``Only use information from the log; if something is not in the log, state that it's unknown.''

 \paragraph{VerificationAgent Prompt.} ``The question, answer, and supporting log are above.
 Verify each part of the answer.
 If any part seems incorrect or unsupported, explain and flag it.
 If everything is consistent, reply with OK.''
 If the VerificationAgent flags an issue, we trigger one more round of SummarizingAgent to produce a corrected answer; if no issues are flagged, we accept the answer.
 This improved accuracy by $\sim$4 points (78.5 vs 74.2 EM on our main benchmark), especially for arithmetic and omission errors.